maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program gets the termcap entry for the terminal type specified by the "TERM" environment variable using tgetent.*
+*In this example, the program gets the `termcap` entry for the terminal type specified by the "`TERM`" environment variable using `tgetent`.*
-*If tgetent returns a value greater than 0, it retrieves the cursor move ("cm") sequence using tgetstr.*
+*If `tgetent` returns a value greater than 0, it retrieves the cursor move ("cm") sequence using `tgetstr`.*
-*If tgetstr returns a non-null pointer, it formats the sequence to move the cursor to the position (10, 20) using tgoto and prints "The sequence to move the cursor to (10, 20) is: " followed by the sequence.*
+*If `tgetstr` returns a non-null pointer, it formats the sequence to move the cursor to the position (10, 20) using `tgoto` and prints "The sequence to move the cursor to (10, 20) is: " followed by the sequence.*
-*If tgetstr returns a null pointer, it prints "The cursor move sequence is not defined for this terminal.".*
+*If `tgetstr` returns a null pointer, it prints "The cursor move sequence is not defined for this terminal.".*
-*If tgetent returns a value less than or equal to 0, it prints "Failed to load termcap entry for " followed by the terminal type.*
+*If `tgetent` returns a value less than or equal to 0, it prints "Failed to load termcap entry for " followed by the terminal type.*

 [Back to Summary](#summary)